Yevgeny Gorbachev | February 12th, 2020

-When a web application implements SSO, several redirects happen under the hood for the user authentication from the agent to idP and back with a proof of authentication.
-That proof is represented by a token sent back to the app.
+When a web application implements SSO, several redirects happen under the hood for the user authentication from the agent to idP and back with authentication confirmation.
+That confirmation is represented by a token sent back to the app.
 The app performs the token validation for which it needs information stored in the session.
-Without any updates, the cookie carrying the session or authentication request binding info would no longer be attached to the POST response, resulting in the failure of the response validation checks and the inability of the end-user to sign in the app.
+Without any updates, the cookie carrying the session or authentication request binding info would no longer be attached to the POST response, resulting in the failure of the response validation checks and the inability of the end-user to sign in to the app.

 The short answer is: it brings more security.
-Previously, a vulnerability could cause an HTTP form to be submitted from the attacker’s context to the app that uses the attached POST request cookie to identify the end-user’s session and executes a malicious action – for instance, a money transfer to the attacker.
-With the changes applied, the attack would not work because the POST done from a different origin, the cookie will not be attached, and the action will fail.
-This change allows users to be protected by default but still allows applications to opt in for the less-secure mode.
+Previously, a vulnerability could cause an HTTP form to be submitted from the attacker’s context to the app that uses the attached POST request cookie to identify the end user’s session and execute a malicious action – for instance, a money transfer to the attacker.
+With the changes applied, the attack would not work because the POST is done from a different origin, the cookie will not be attached, and the action will fail.
+This change allows users to be protected by default but still allows applications to opt in for the less secure mode.

 That’s it.
-Now you know what is going on here, so handle this smoothly.
+Now you know what’s going on, so handle this smoothly.

 RFC 6265 HTTP State Management Mechanism, section 5.4: Cookie